allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Register my squadron

-1. Navigate to Setup > Squadrons > MAJCOM Registration tab 2.
-Click the Register Squadron button
+1. Navigate to Setup > Squadrons > MAJCOM Registration tab
+2. Click the Register Squadron button

-3. In the Register Squadron with MAJCOM dialog, from Info Type drop-down select Scheduling 4.
-From the squadron drop-down select the squadron to register 5.
-Enter POC information as required.
+3. In the Register Squadron with MAJCOM dialog, from Info Type drop-down select Scheduling
+4. From the squadron drop-down select the squadron to register
+5. Enter POC information as required.
 If your squadron already has POC information entered in the PEX Squadrons module, this information wil be pre-populated here.
 If the POC for DMO will be different from the one listed, overwrite the data.
-This will not override the POC information fromthe squadron page; it will be additional just for DMO.
+This will not override the POC information from the squadron page; it will be additional just for DMO.
 6. Enter the MAJCOM Name.
 MAJCOM name wil be pre-populated with the value from the Squadrons module.
 You can overwrite the information as required.
-To register a squadron with more than one 119

-MAJCOM DMO system, just repeat the process using a different MAJCOM name and MAJCOM URL.
+To register a squadron with more than one MAJCOM DMO system, just repeat the process using a different MAJCOM name and MAJCOM URL.
 The MAJCOM URL wil be sent to you; once you have it, copy/paste into the space provided.
 7. Click Save.
 Clicking Save and New saves the information and clears the form to allow another entry.
 Clicking “Cancel” closes the dialog and no information is saved.

 Once your squadron is registered, the squadron’s status at MAJCOM wil be “waiting for approval.”
 Your MAJCOM will then approve your registration.
 Syncing of scheduling data is automatic at pre-determined intervals or can be done manually via the Sync to MAJCOM button in the Flying Scheduling > Sorties tab.
 There is no notification to you that your MAJCOM status has changed.
 Simply revisit the page or contact your MAJCOM by email or phone if you have any questions.

 We’re registered.
 How do we see another unit’s schedule

-1. Go to scheduling > Flying schedule > MAJCOM schedule 2.
-One time, setup your view.
+1. Go to scheduling > Flying schedule > MAJCOM schedule
+2. One time, setup your view.
 Right-click > Grid Settings and select to view DMO Support Requests.

-Select the eyebal for other columns you want to see and the padlock if you want that column locked to the left side of the grid.
+Select the eyeball for other columns you want to see and the padlock if you want that column locked to the left side of the grid.
 3. Select the registered MAJCOM you wish to view
 4. Set the date range you want to view.
 The filter selections display items that are scheduled.
 E.g., if you set a date range and don’t see MC-130P in the MDS list, it means none are scheduled for the selected dates.
 5. You could load the schedule at this time, but you’ll get all missions/sorties for all registered squadrons.
 This may be too large a list to be of practical use.
 Pare it down by using the filter selection controls which will narrow your choices as you select each section.
 The list of squadrons will depend on the MDSs selected.
 The list of sortie types wil depend on the squadrons selected.
 6. You can Load Sorties any time after you’ve set a date range.
 After you load the schedule, when you click on a sortie, the support request wil populate under the Msn Support Request at the bottom of page.
 The POC Information will also display.
-You can senda request email directly to the POC.
+You can send a request email directly to the POC.

 Send a support request

-1. Click to highlight the desired sortie/formation > DMO Support Request 2.
-The dialog will contain the Mission Number, Call Sign, and Msn Start/End times.
-Fill in information pertaining to your request using calendar/time controls and the 250-characterwindow for Mission Scenario.
+1. Click to highlight the desired sortie/formation > DMO Support Request
+2. The dialog will contain the Mission Number, Call Sign, and Msn Start/End times.
+Fill in information pertaining to your request using calendar/time controls and the 250-character window for Mission Scenario.
 3. All other blocks are drop-down choices
 4. Click Save or Save and Close.
 After saving the request, you are also able to Send Request Notifications.
 This tells the POC at the other unit to check PEX.
 It emails the details of your support request to one/some/al of the registered squadrons.
 When you select "Generate Email" the pre-populated email will appear.
 Proofread it and send.

 Temporarily suspend sending my scheduling data

-1. Navigate to Setup > Squadrons > MAJCOM Registration tab 120
+1. Navigate to Setup > Squadrons > MAJCOM Registration tab

-2. Click to highlight the squadron and MAJCOM you wish to deactivate 3.
-Click the Deactivate Connection button, and select OK at the confirmation dialog.
+2. Click to highlight the squadron and MAJCOM you wish to deactivate
+3. Click the Deactivate Connection button, and select OK at the confirmation dialog.
 The squadron’s record wil be highlighted grey in the display to indicate suspension.

 Turn it back on